A Forgotten National Name

 Go to the fenced area across the road from the end of the driveway.

 One of Macon’s last requests was to have no tombstone, but merely a pile of rocks.
 As noted on a nearby marker, he requested no grief be expressed upon his death, but rather that his loved ones have dinner and grog and toss a stone on the grave.
-It remains a tradition to add rocks to it, so feel free!
+It remains a tradition for some people, hence the size of the pile.

 Thomas Jefferson’s praise is etched on the 20th-Century monument: “Ultimatum Romanerum,” Latin for “Last of the Romans,” a reference to the Ancient Roman ideal of the public servant.
 Jefferson and Macon were political allies.
-Former Secretery of the Navy and publisher of The News and Observer in Raleigh, Josephus Daniels (also a leading segregationist), spoke at the dedication ceremony attended by 1,200 people.
+Former Secretary of the Navy and publisher of The News and Observer in Raleigh, Josephus Daniels (a leading segregationist), spoke at the dedication ceremony attended by 1,200 people.
 Fort Macon near Morehead City, Randolph-Macon College, and towns in N.C. and Georgia are named for Nathaniel.